gradle/gradle/design-docs/features/play-framework/build-play-application/README.md

     - Multiple single project builds running concurrently
     - Multiproject build with --parallel
     - Single project build with intra-project parallelization enabled
+- User setting the "zinc.dir" system property on the compile task does not have an effect (we still use the GRADLE_USER_HOME directory) and a warning is shown.

 ## Later features and stories